Our five core values

 The Gorilla Manifesto

-The Gorilla Manifesto is a document that outlines our company philosophy, core values and what we believe is the right way to do business.
+The Gorilla Manifesto outlines our company philosophy, core values and what we believe is the right way to do business.
 It’s the responsibility of our employees to make sure that they’re always current on the document and working towards exemplifying its principles.
 Read it often.
 Live its principles.

 Attendance, punctuality and dependability

 We’re small, and if one of our team members is absent, we feel it.
-Timely and regular attendance is an expectation for all Gorilla 76 employees.
+Timely and regular attendance is expected, as it’s essential to maintaining productivity and morale.

 Work from wherever